 The control system is composed of three parts.
 Each part has its own communication bus for reliable communication with the control rooms.
 The first part provides control of the air-condition units, heat exchanger stations, cooling units and lighting.

 The second part provides control of the fire ventilators and fire sprinklers.
-In order to achieve high data reliability, the second part is separated from the line which is used for communication with air-conditioning controllers.
+In order to achieve high data reliability, the second part is separated from the line that is used for communication with air-conditioning controllers.
 The fire ventilators are controlled by PLCs with a fire matrix.
-The whole building is divided into several fire zones which are automatically controlled by the electronic fire system.
+The whole building is divided into several fire zones that are automatically controlled by the electronic fire system.
 The first two parts communicate over the NovaNet serial bus.
 The control rooms are equipped with NovaNet/Ethernet converters.

 The third part provides control of the fire dampers using I-7053 digital input modules.
 Communication with these modules takes place over a RS485 serial line and the data wiring is connected to a RS485/Ethernet data converter.

 Visualization of the air-conditioning system – the main menu